-- Apply to: All index life products - Priority: Essential
+Apply to: All index life products

+Priority: Priority: Essential

+Documents to be Reviewed

-- \\\\\ Applicable statutes, rules and regulations
+Applic able statutes, rules and regulations

-- \\\\\ Policy/Underwriting file
+Policy/ Underwriting file

-- \\\\\ Agency correspondence file/Agency bulletins
+Agenc y correspondence file/Agency bulletins

-- \\\\\ Agency procedural manual
+Agenc y procedural manual

-- \\\\\ All documentation demonstrating the development of crediting rates used in illustrations
+All doo cumentation demonstrating the development of crediting rates used in illustrations

-- \\\\\ Claim files
+Claim files

-- \\\\\ Complaint log
+Compl aint log

-- \\\\\ Agency sales/lapse records
+Agenc y sales/lapse records

-- \\\\\ Regulated entity's systems manual
+Regula Regulated entity's systems manual

-- \\\\\ Regulated entity's producer training materials
+Regulated entity's producer training materials

-- \\\\\ Contracts with third-party vendors with compliance responsibilities
+Contra cts with third-party vendors with compliance responsibilities

+Others Review ed

+NAIC Model 1 References

-Advertisements of Life Insurance and Annuities Model Regulation (#570), Section 3B Life Insurance Disclosure Model Regulation (#580), Section 8C Unfair Trade Practices Act (#880) Life Insurance Illustrations Model Regulation (#582) and Actuarial Guideline XLIX-The Application of the Life Illustrations Model Regulation to Policies with Index Based Interest (AG 49)
+Life Insurance Unfair Trade F Life Insurance of Life Insurance and Annuities Model Regulation (#570), Section 3B Disclosure Model Regulation (#580), Section 8C Practices Act (#880) Illustrations Model Regulation (#582) and Actuarial Guideline XLIX-The Application of the Life as Model Regulation to Policies with Index Based Interest (AG 49)

+Review Procee dures and Criteria

 Review policy files to determine that the regulated entity is retaining required records for required time frames.

+Revisions made since the previous draft dated 6/6/23 are shown in green highlight.
+The revisions include the IRI edits on pages 14, 17, 32, 40 and 45 and the Annuity SME edits, which occur on pages 29, 31, 33, 38, 52, 55 and 56.
+The 6/6/23 revisions made to the draft dated 8/22/22 are shown in blue highlight.
+The revisions are on pages 29 and 33.

+Revisions shown in yellow are the 8/22/22 changes made to the 4/19/22 initial exposure draft.